-Now that our youngest is old enough to safely ride his “big boy” bike, we’ve found that family bike rides can be so much fun!
+Now that our youngest is old enough to ride his “big boy” bike safely, we’ve found that family bike rides can be so much fun!
 Before both boys could ride, we loved to use the burley bike trailer so that Warren could ride while Jackson, Patrick, and I rode our bikes.

 6. Take a Walk

 Walking is a great way to lower stress and spend time being active as a family.
 Find a park to stroll through or walk around the neighborhood.
 It’s a great time to spend together, talking and walking as a family.

 7. Go for a Swim

 Take some time on a Saturday morning to plan a family race.
 We love our 10-minute sprint workouts, and they’ve quickly become a weekly tradition.
 Whether you sprint down the driveway, at the track, or the park, see if you can go all out for 30 seconds, take 1 minute to rest/recover and repeat!

 9. Set Up Active Games

 Turn off the video games and take your gaming outdoors.
 My boys love active games like hide and seek, tag, or backyard obstacle courses.
-For more ideas, we love these toys for outdoor play (ages 1 – 8).
+For more ideas, check out these outdoor toys for kids and outdoor games for kids.